 - Make time for yourself and the activities you enjoy.

-- Plan for the future.
+Plan for the future.
 If you are feeling uncertain about the future, you may get some peace of mind from working with your partner or relative to make sure that finances, wills and insurance policies are in order.
-This may lead you on to discuss future care plans with your partner or relative.
-Click here to find out more about planning for the end of life.
+This may also provide an opportunity to discuss future care plans with your partner or relative.
+Click here to find out more about planning for your partner or relative’s end of life.